To the 100th anniversary of the Revolution of 1917

 - “1917.
 The revolutionary calendar” exhibition project.
 One object exhibitions, dedicated to the first year of the 1917-1922 Revolution.
 Monthly (starting from December 2016 to December 2017), in the museum atrium.

 - “The colour of the Revolution”.
 Polina Afeichuk’s drawings on the symbolism of the colour red - the colour of the revolution.
-Opens in February 2017.
+Spring 2017

 - “Factory of slogans”.
 Exhibition of the revolutionary slogans of 1917-1922 from the collection of the Museum of Political History of Russia.
-Opens in April 2017.
+April-November 2017.

 - “Women and the Revolution”.
 To the 100th anniversary of Russian women’s right to vote.
-Opens in October 2017.
+From October 2017.

 - “Arrest of the Provisional Government” (by S. Zverev).
 From the “Painting as a document of the epoch” series.
-Opens in October 2017.
+October-December 2017.

 Exhibitions outside the museum: